mbraga24/SiriuS-backend/README.md

 1. Run `bundle install` to download all the necessary gems.
 1. Run `rails db:migrate` to create the database.
 1. Run `rails db:seed` to seed the database with some auto-generated data.
-1. Follow follow the instructions for the [front-end portion](https://github.com/mrdbrg/SiriuS-frontend) of this application.
+1. Follow the instructions for the [front-end portion](https://github.com/mrdbrg/SiriuS-frontend) of this application.
 1. Run `rails s` to start the app.

 [Back To The Top](#sirius)